koleopteros/RPGuide/README.md

 Ideally, a click on a row will call a dialog box with the text pulled from the object itself, as well as the option to "navigate here" or "View on map"

+At this point, I'm considering combining ShopFragment into Dash Fragment... so we can reduce the amount of "work"

 ### DashFragment

 Will have a searchbar and a few buttons that will navigate to the AddNewCharacterFragment(not made), ShopFragment and AboutFragment.